What is the dark web, and how does it work?

-If you hear about your personal information showing up on the dark web, it can raise plenty of questions.
+If you hear about your personal information showing up on the dark web, you may have plenty of questions.

 If you sign in to your email account, you head into the deep web.
 This part of the web stores information protected by passwords.
 Your email, bank account and online health records are all on the deep web.

-The deep web also contains the dark web.
+The dark web is part of the deep web.
 And unlike the other layers of the web, the dark web can’t be seen from normal web browsers.
-Users are anonymous, and their activity isn’t tracked.
+Users can only access the dark web using special tools or software.
+Dark web users are anonymous, and their activity and IP addresses aren’t tracked.

 Websites on the dark web end in “.onion” rather than in endings like “.com” or “.gov.”
-Users need a special browser to access sites on the dark web.
-One example is The Onion Router, or Tor for short.
+Users need special dark web browsers to access these sites.
+One example is The Onion Router, or “Tor” for short.
 And just as an onion has many layers, Tor has many levels of encryption.
 This is what helps keep users anonymous.

-U.S. military researchers created dark web technology to send and receive messages anonymously.
 While its name may sound threatening, the dark web is used by some legitimate businesses and organizations.
+In fact, U.S. military researchers created dark web technology to send and receive messages anonymously.